Sanika-Nimse/Sanika-Nimse/README.md

 ### Hi there, Sanika Nimse
 #### About :

-🔭 I'm  pursuing my Bachelor's of Engineering from Zeal College of Engineering and Research, Pune.
+🔭 I'm  pursued my Bachelor's of Engineering from Zeal College of Engineering and Research, Pune.

 🔭 I am really passionate about Data Science, Data Visualization, Machine Learning, Web Development, DSA.